Perfect Pairings & Recipes for

 Matching Flavour Profiles

-The flavour profile of pistou offers many of the accents complementary to squid ink, including basil and olive notes.
-Because the flavour profile of pistou has many of the of the features that are complementary to squid ink, they are likely to pair very well together.
+The flavour profile of flat-leaf parsley offers many of the aroma accents complementary to squid ink, including leafy and grassy aroma notes.
+Because the flavour profile of flat-leaf parsley has many of the of the features that are complementary to squid ink, they are likely to pair very well together.

-Prominent Flavour Notes Of Pistou Are Represented By Longer Bars
+Prominent Flavour Notes Of Flat-leaf Parsley Are Represented By Longer Bars

-The chart above shows the unique profile of pistou across 150 dimensions of flavour, while the recipes below offer inspiration for bringing these flavours together with squid ink.
+The chart above shows the unique profile of flat-leaf parsley across 150 dimensions of flavour, while the recipes below offer inspiration for bringing these flavours together with squid ink.

 • Linked Flavour Notes

-Looking at the aroma accents that are most strongly associated with the various flavours of squid ink, we can identify other ingredients that are likely to pair well.
+Looking at the aromas that are most strongly associated with the various flavours of squid ink, we can identify other ingredients that are likely to pair well.

 Squid ink's Strongest Flavours